 Starting with a one-year programme across six schools, we want to test how the well-established Food for Life national framework can be adapted to meet the specific needs of our inner-city context, and how it may help us address child obesity.
-Part of our School strand of work on childhood obesity, the project will help us explore how initiatives like these can contribute to closing the childhood obesity ‘deprivation gap’ – bringing the highest rates in these schools' areas down to the levels of the more affluent local neighbourhoods.
+Part of our School strand of work on childhood obesity, the project will help us explore how initiatives like these can contribute to closing the childhood obesity ‘inequality gap’ – bringing the highest rates in these schools' areas down to the levels of the more affluent local neighbourhoods.

 October - December 2018